New HDF5 1.10 Features

-of the HDF5 Library.
-A brief description of each new feature
+in the HDF5 Library.
+For a brief description of each new feature see:

 Due to the requirements of some of the new features,